This week’s episode is titled “Hammering out the Details. ”

-The later 1st through 3rd Centuries saw the Church expand around the Mediterranean basin, in a few places up into central Europe, across North Africa, across the Middle East and into Mesopotamia and the Persian East.
-While believers contended with periodic outbursts of persecution in Roman controlled territory, the great threat was that presented by aberrant sects that kept rising up to hijack the Faith.
+The later 1st through 3rd Cs saw the Church expand around the Mediterranean basin, in a few places up into central Europe, across North Africa, across the Middle East and into Mesopotamia and the Persian East.
+While believers contended with periodic outbursts of persecution in Roman controlled territory, the great threat was that presented by aberrant sects that kept rising up aiming to hijack the Faith.

 Multiply that process by many years & lots more of those winds of doctrine, and you can see how a large & detailed body of Christian theology developed.
 Most times, church leaders turn to the Bible to compare the new idea to what’s already known to be God’s Word & Will.
 But sometimes what’s needed is some new words – or at least to make sure we know what the words we’re using when we explain something mean!
 And we need to make sure we all mean the same thing by those words.
 We see how important this is today when dealing with the cults.
 Two people can say they’re Christians, and both believe in & follow Jesus.
-But while one person’s “Jesus” is the eternal Son of God who was conceived by the HS in the womb of a virgin Jewish teenager named Mary, the other person’s “Jesus” is really just a manifestation of the archangel Michael, or à the human son of a god named Elohim who used to be a man on another planet a long time ago who ascended into being a god with a heavenly harem by which he produces spirits looking for human bodies.
+But while one person’s “Jesus” is the eternal Son of God, conceived by the Holy Spirit in the womb of a virgin Jewish teenager named Mary, the other person’s “Jesus” is really just a manifestation of the archangel Michael, or à the human son of a god named Elohim who used to be a man on another planet a long time ago who ascended into being a god with a heavenly harem by which he produces spirits looking for human bodies.
 Believe it or not, that is what a couple prominent pseudo-Christian cults believe today.

 My point is è we need to make sure we pour the same meaning into the words we use, especially when we’re talking theology, because what we believe about God is the most important thing about us.

-We’ll see how complex & what a major deal this all was when we get to the debates about the trinity & the nature of Jesus in the 4th & 5th Centuries.
-For now, realize that even earlier, during the latter 1st thru 3rd Centuries, it was usually pastors who did most of the theological work as they dealt with the challenge of goofy teachings about God & Jesus confronting the people they led.
+We’ll see how complex & what a major deal this all was when we get to the debates about the trinity & the nature of Jesus in the 4th & 5th Cs.
+For now, realize that even earlier, during the latter 1st thru 3rd Cs, it was usually pastors who did most of the theological work as they dealt with the challenge of goofy teachings about God & Jesus confronting the people they led.

 Let’s take a brief look at some of the major doctrinal challenges & groups that challenged the early church.

 We took a brief look at Montanus and his, what we might call, early Charismatic Movement.
-WE saw that while there were indeed some aberrant elements in Monantism, they did not rise to the level of heresy the Early Church ended up labeling them with.
+Ws saw that while there were indeed some aberrant elements in Monantism, they did not rise to the level of heresy the Early Church ended up labeling them with.